-14.2 Notwithstanding Clause 7, risk in any Sale Goods to be supplied hereunder shall pass to the Customer upon delivery of the Sale Goods to the Customer.
+14.2 Notwithstanding Clause 7, risk in any Sale Goods to be supplied hereunder shall pass to the Customer upon delivery of the Sale Goods to the Designated Location.

-14.3 Title in all Rental Equipment shall vest in CI or its supplier at all times.
+14.3 Title in all Rental Equipment shall vest in CI or its Subcontractor (as applicable) at all times.

-15.1 Where any potential patent or registrable right in any country in the world results from:
+15.1 Where any potential patent or registrable right or other protected right in any country in the world results from:

-15.1.1 developments by the Supplier Group which are based on data, equipment, processes, substances and the like in the possession of the Supplier Group at the date of this Order or otherwise produced outside of this Order; or
+15.1.1 developments by the Customer Group which are based wholly on data, equipment, processes, substances and the like in the possession of the Customer Group at the date of the Order or otherwise produced outside the Order; or

-15.1.2 enhancements of or in the existing intellectual property rights of the Supplier Group,
+15.1.2 enhancements of or in the existing intellectual property rights of the Customer Group,

-such rights shall rest in the Supplier or another company within the Supplier Group as the case may be.
+such rights shall vest in the Customer or another company within the Customer Group as the case may be.

-15.2 Where any potential patent or registrable right in any country in the world results from:
+15.2 Where any potential patent or registrable right or other protected right in any country in the world results from:

-15.2.1 developments by the Coates Offshore Group which are based on data, equipment, processes, substances and the like in the possession of the Coates Offshore Group at the date of this Order or otherwise produced outside of this Order; or
+15.2.1 developments by the CI Group which are based wholly on data, equipment, processes, substances and the like in the possession of the CI Group at the date of the Order or otherwise produced outside the Order; or

-15.2.2 enhancements of or in the existing intellectual property rights of the Coates Offshore Group,
+15.2.2 enhancements of or in the existing intellectual property rights of the CI Group;

-such rights shall rest in Coates Offshore and its Affiliates as the case may be.
+such rights shall vest in CI and its Affiliates as the case may be.

-15.3 Except as provided in Clause 15.1 and 15.2, where a potential patent or registrable right in any country in the world arises out of the Work and is invented during the term of this Order, such rights shall vest in CI.
+15 .3 Except as provided in Clauses 15.1 and 15.2, where a potential patent or registrable right or other protected right in any country in the world arises out of the Work and is invented during the term of the Order, such rights shall vest in CI.

 16.1 The Customer agrees not to assign or transfer any Order in whole or in part, except with the prior written consent of CI.

-16.2 CI may subcontract any aspect of any Order at its sole discretion.
+16.2 CI may subcontract any aspect of an Order at its sole discretion.

-17.1 The Customer shall be liable for payment for the supply of Goods, the Supply of Rental Equipment and the performance of Services by or on behalf of CI at the rates and prices specified in the Order.
+17.1 The Customer shall be liable for payment for the supply of the Sale Goods, the supply of the Rental Equipment for the Rental Period and the performance of the Services by or on behalf of CI at the rates and prices specified in the Order.

-17.2 CI shall invoice the Customer on a monthly basis.
-Payment of undisputed amounts shall be made within 30 days after receipt of CI's invoice.
-Disputed items shall be resolved without delay and any amounts agreed to be payable shall then be settled promptly.
+17.2 Payment is required immediately on the confirmation by CI of the Order, unless it is agreed in writing with the Customer that CI shall invoice the Customer on a monthly basis.
+Payment of undisputed amounts shall be made within thirty (30) days after receipt of CI’s invoice.
+Unless immediate payment is required, disputed items shall be resolved without delay and any amounts agreed to be payable shall then be settled promptly.
 Interest for the late payment of any correctly prepared invoices shall be charged at a rate that is equal to the current Bank of England Base Rate plus three (3) percent.

 18 RECORDS AND AUDITS